4th International

 Accommodation

-Vienna is a busy turist and academic town, especially in the summer.
+Vienna is a busy turist and academic town, especially in autumn.
 Consequently, hotel rooms can be scarce and booking in advance is recommended.

-Plaese let them know that you are participating in the 4th International Plant Spectroscopy Conference to have access to the specifically reserved rooms.
+Recommended hotels you can find in this HOTEL LIST.
+For some hotels a limited number of hotel rooms are reserved for the participants or a special rate is available.
+Therefore plaese let them know that you are participating in the 4th International Plant Spectroscopy Conference organized by BOKU to have access to the specifically reserved rooms and rates.

 Useful Links